launchdarkly/api-client-go/README.md

 We have a [complete OpenAPI (Swagger) specification](https://app.launchdarkly.com/api/v2/openapi.json) for our API.

 You can use this specification to generate client libraries to interact with our REST API in your language of choice.

+This specification is supported by several API-based tools such as Postman and Insomnia.
+In many cases, you can directly import our specification to ease use in navigating the APIs in the tooling.

 # Client libraries